-- The Brussel sprouts should be crisp by the end of cooking.
+- The Brussels sprouts should be crisp by the end of cooking.
 It shouldn’t be firm but shouldn’t be overly soft either.
 You can also tell that the sprouts have cooked sufficiently by it's lovely enhanced flavor.

-- For softer Brussel sprouts, soak them in a bowl of water for about 30 minutes prior to air frying.
+- For softer sprouts, soak them in a bowl of water for about 30 minutes prior to air frying.
 It’s also best to allow the soaked Brussel sprouts to have dried as much as possible before air frying.

-- Space the Brussel sprouts out in the air fryer basket so that they are not overcrowded.
+- Space the sprouts out in the air fryer basket so that they are not overcrowded.
 This will ensure an even cook on all sides.

 - You can easily double or triple this recipe if serving to a larger crowd.
 You will likely then need to fry in batches.